-(HMLSF), (MJ) - Opinion: Canada Cannabis Legalization Is A Big Step, But It's Leaving Many Behind
+Opinion: Canada Cannabis Legalization Is A Big Step, But It's Leaving Many Behind

 My biggest concern is the lack of access for younger Canadians.
 Young Canadians below the legal age will not be able to access medical cannabis.
 The new national law, which repealed and replaced the old ACMPR, prevents anyone younger than 18 years from obtaining medical cannabis.
 Provinces and territories can set their own age, most setting it at 19 to match the legal drinking age.
 The regulation in place since 2001 helped a lot of young Canadians, but now they are being left out by a regulation that favours recreational use.
 Kids suffering from ADHD, epilepsy, cancer, multiple sclerosis, dravet syndrome or anxiety won’t be able access cannabis under the new regime.

-This current regulation has been inspired in many ways by alcohol regulation, centralised by the Liquor Board, with raising tax money as a central focus.
+This current regulation has been inspired in many ways by alcohol regulation, centralized by the Liquor Board, with raising tax money as a central focus.
 But unlike alcohol, has the potential to help people of all ages with complicated medical issues.
 And this is what the regulation should tackle better.
 More emphasis should be placed on a more rational and fairer eligibility criteria for medical cannabis use.

-Dr Jokūbas Žiburkus, from the University of Houston, has spent most of his life as a scientist investigating therapeutic treatments for severe neurological disorders.
+Dr. Jokūbas Žiburkus, from the University of Houston, has spent most of his life as a scientist investigating therapeutic treatments for severe neurological disorders.
 His work concludes that cannabis, especially CBD, is extremely effective in alleviating some of the most severe and painful symptoms children can go through.
-In the UK, the case of Billy Caldwell helped the government to reconsider the legalisation of medical cannabis.
+In the UK, the case of Billy Caldwell helped the government to reconsider the legalization of medical cannabis.
 Billy, autistic and epileptic, suffered from life-threatening seizures that his mother kept at bay by treating with cannabis oil.

 Cannabis and cannabis derived substances can benefit children as much as adults, but we have an even greater responsibility to protect children and provide them with worthy lives.
-Legalisation might have taken us out of the dark ages of prohibition, and that is something to celebrate.
+Legalization might have taken us out of the dark ages of prohibition, and that is something to celebrate.
 But we are far from enlightenment, and our job far from done.

 Related Links: